 Protecting Employee Rights

 If you have a breach of contract dispute with your employer, contact the experienced attorneys at GMFM.
 We fight to protect your rights.
 In all cases involving employment law we will have an free initial consultation with you to determine the strength of your claim.

 You have rights…we protect them!
 As our client, you will be backed by the credentials, experience and strength to aggressively pursue compensation or a fair settlement in your breach of employment contract claim.
-For a free case evaluation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.
+For a free consultation, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.